 The SOILKEE® Renovator provides soil mulching, tilling, cultivation, sowing and regenerating using a one-pass system that promotes minimal soil disturbance (close to 80% of the pasture is left undisturbed).
-Through use of the system, test trials demonstrated a significant increase in soil nutrient, and massive increases in soil carbon.
+Through the use of the system, test trials demonstrated a significant increase in soil nutrient and massive increases in soil carbon.

 After visiting the Olsen’s farm, Stephen was so impressed he insisted that the Whitsed farm invest in the technology – and learn all they could about soil carbon farming.

 “When we looked around Niels’ farm, we were amazed, I’d never seen anything like it before!” says Stephen.